 In his survivalist book, Emergency: This book will save your life, former New York Times journalist Neil Strauss says: "I think what we're experiencing is a kind of generational panic attack.
 We were born in a good time.
 We experienced booming technology and rising stock prices.
 And then, all of a sudden 9/11 happened, Katrina happened, the economy plunged.
 And it's like the rug being pulled out from under our feet."

 That was written almost 10 years ago.
 Given the present state of the world – the threats, whether from natural disasters, random terrorist attacks, or nerve agent poison released in the middle of a sedate British high street – even an optimist would concede that life has become more alarming since then.

 And the more our faith in the institutions set up to serve and protect us diminishes, the more the collective anxiety rises, and the more likely it is that some of us will take matters into our own hands.

 The problem, says Jackson, is that survivalists tend to be quite malevolent.
 They are more likely to be narcissists, disagreeable and manipulative, low in rationality and high in psychopathy.
 And in the US, they are also more likely to be armed.

-Are survivalists malevolent?, Jackson developed a Survivalist Behaviour Questionnaire to isolate the personality characteristics that may provide important information about people who present a danger to society.
+In his paper, Are survivalists malevolent?, Jackson developed a Survivalist Behaviour Questionnaire to isolate the personality characteristics that may provide important information about people who present a danger to society.

 "Survival is best achieved when everyone works together as a team with a leader who is also a team player," Jackson says.